 Your lender may require additional documentation.
 Send all documentation together to speed up the approval process.

-When you refinance your home loan, your current loan is replaced with a new loan.
-That new loan could include closing costs and other fees.
+When you refinance your home loan, you replace your current loan with a new one.
+That new loan typically includes closing costs and other fees.

 Common refinance fees include: